-The updated APM Framework rests on eight principles, which can be summarized as follows:
+The updated APM Framework rests on eight principles which can be summarized as follows:

-- 1. Changing providers' financial incentives is not sufficient to achieve person-centered care, so it will be essential to empower patients to be partners in health care transformation. - 2.
-Reformed payment mechanisms will only be as successful as the delivery system capabilities and innovations they support. - 3.
+- 1. Changing providers' financial incentives is not sufficient to achieve person-centered care, so it will be essential to empower patients to be partners in health care transformation.\ - 2.
+Reformed payment mechanisms will only be as successful as the delivery system capabilities and innovations they support.\ - 3.
 The goal for payment reform is to transition health care payments from FFS to APMs.
-While Category 2C APMs can be the payment model for some providers, most national spending should continue moving into Categories 3 and 4. - 4.
-Value-based incentives should ideally reach clinicians who deliver care. - 5.
-Payment models that do not take quality into account are not considered APMs in the APM Framework, and do not count as progress toward payment reform. - Value-based incentives should be intense enough to motivate providers to invest in and adopt new approaches to care delivery, without subjecting providers to financial and clinical risk they cannot manage. - 7.
+While Category 2C APMs can be the payment model for some providers, most national spending should continue moving into Categories 3 and 4.\ - 4.
+Value-based incentives should ideally reach care teams who deliver care. - 5.
+Payment models that do not take quality into account are not considered APMs in the APM Framework, and do not count as progress toward payment reform. - 6.
+Value-based incentives should be intense enough to motivate providers to invest in and adopt new approaches to care delivery, without subjecting providers to financial and clinical risk they cannot manage.\ - 7.
 APMs will be classified according to the dominant form of payment when using more than one type of payment. - 8.
-Centers of excellence, accountable care organizations, and patient-centered medical homes are examples in the APM Framework, rather than Categories, because they are delivery systems that can be applied to and supported by a variety of payment models.
-With these principles in place, the Work Group began with the payment model classification scheme originally put forward by the Centers for Medicare & Medicaid Services (CMS), and subsequently reached a consensus on a variety of modifications and refinements.
-The resulting Framework is subdivided into four Categories and eight subcategories, as illustrated in the figure below (Figure 1).
+Centers of excellence, accountable care organizations, and patient-centered medical homes are examples, rather than Categories, in the APM Framework because they are delivery systems that can be applied to and supported by a variety of payment models.